 The team discover untold tales of explorers around our shores, and far beyond, including a stop-off down under in Australia.

-To emulate our earliest explorers, Nick takes to the sea in an authentic replica of Britain's oldest known boat.
+Nick takes to the sea in an authentic replica of Britain's oldest known boat.
 How will this paddle-powered design from the Bronze Age perform today?
 Nick also tells the tale of the first sailor to circumnavigate Britain some 2,400 years ago, the fabled explorer dubbed 'Pytheas the Greek', who first mapped our isles.

 Mark Horton reveals the story of explorer and adventurer Lachlan Macquarie.
 Born on a tiny Scottish Isle two centuries ago, he went on to establish the country he named Australia.
 Scotsman Major general Lachlan Macquarie is virtually unknown in Britain, but he is a hero down under, heralded as the 'Father of Australia'.
 How did Macquarie and his wife Elizabeth manage to defy the British establishment to lay the foundations both for present-day Sydney and the new nation of Australia, using convict labour and radical social reforms?